Installing and running Pagefind

 #Running via npx

 Pagefind publishes a wrapper package through npm, which is the easiest way to get started.
-This package will download the correct binary of the latest release from GitHub for your platform and run it.
+This package will download the correct binary of the latest release as an npm dependency for your platform and run it.

 Specific versions can be run by passing a version tag: